mohamedirfansh/Celebrity-Lookalike-WebApp/README.md

 - [Express](https://expressjs.com/)
 - [PostgreSQL](https://www.postgresql.org/)
 ---
 > This project was built and submitted for the MLH Holiday Hacks 2020.
-View submission [here](https://devpost.com/software/celebrity-lookalike).